 Not a gardener?

-Then simply come along to one of our free guided walks in Langdale to learn more about the meadows and enjoy their beauty.
+Then simply come along to one of our guided walks in Langdale to learn more about the meadows and enjoy their beauty.

 We are offering guided walks to the Langdale meadows every Wednesday throughout July, leaving Sticklebarn car park at 1pm.
 To find out how to book your place, click here.